Updated 10 July 2019

 Meanwhile psychologists delighted in the first rational theory of dreams to compete with Sigmund Freud's sexual mumbo-jumbo.
 It was as if a lid had been taken off and the field could at last progress once more.
 Inspired by Dunne's idea that fragments of one's future can appear in a disassociated mind and by his emphasis on rigorous method, workers such as Rhine went on to develop the field of experimental parapsychology.
 The problem of eliminating subjective bias from what is essentially a subjective evaluation of a dream record is immense.
 So too is the problem of deciding what effect you are actually testing for.
 Despite the enormous pains taken by Dunne and his successors to develop sophisticated and watertight methods, the best predictor of any experimental outcome remains whether or not the lead researcher's inclination is to acceptance or scepticism.
 And I have to say, having by now investigated a good few research examples, I have come to realise that the average sceptic is as bad at science as the average believer.
 Making any sense at all out of any of it is a nightmare.
-Frankly, science has made not made the slightest progress since Dunne first published in 1927 and we remain as ignorant as ever.
+Frankly, science has not made the slightest progress since Dunne first published in 1927 and we remain as ignorant as ever.

 The greatest impact of Serialism has been literary.
 For a decade until the outbreak of WWII it was the talk of the town, a sure icebreaker at many a society evening.
-HG Wells, TS Eliot, JB Priestley, John Buchan, CS Lewis, JRR Tolkien, Graham Greene, Robert Heinlein, Rumer Godden, Phillipa Pearce and Vladimir Nabokov are among the greats who have drawn inspiration from Dunne, some even namechecking him in their tales.
+HG Wells, TS Eliot, JB Priestley, John Buchan, CS Lewis, JRR Tolkien, Graham Greene, Agatha Christie, Robert Heinlein, Phillipa Pearce and Vladimir Nabokov are among the greats who have drawn inspiration from Dunne, some even namechecking him in their tales.
 The most enduringly popular of these are probably Priestley's time play An Inspector Calls and Pearce's children's book, Tom's Midnight Garden (though you might also like to check out my essay, The Last Battle: J W Dunne in Narnia).
 Films too have borrowed from Dunne: Escape from the Planet of the Apes, third in the film franchise, features Dunne's drawing of an artist painting himself painting himself painting... in a Hollywood hocum explanation of time travel.

 Serialism made a special impact too on Dunne's own life.
 An ardent rationalist, he was also by inclination an equally ardent Anglican Christian and agonised a great deal over the clash between reason and faith.
 As a teenager in South Africa he had encountered a spiritualist medium who proclaimed him the greatest prophet the world had ever seen.
 This mixed with his precognitive dream visions to further disturb him.
 Imagine his delight on discovering that his soberly rational Serialism furnished him with a path to the immortal Infinite - we all of us dwelt within the God of his heart's desire.
 His last dream vision seemed to tie up his own personal loose ends as best could be done, and he died believing that he had mathematically drawn Serialism and God into the scientific framework of Einstein's relativity.

 At the age of fifty-two, Dunne got married.
-Cicely Marion Violet Joan Twisleton-Wykeham-Fiennes was daughter to the 18th Baron Saye and Sele (by the family's counting, others disagree).
-She was the first daughter of the house in many centuries to have been given away in the splendid and unusual church, with its twin naves, next door to the castle.
-The wedding was a fine affair, with a regimental band sent over for the occasion.
-HG Wells, in typically modest style, gave him a signed limited-edition set of his own works to date.
+The Honourable Cicely Marion Violet Joan Twisleton-Wykeham-Fiennes was daughter to the 18th Baron Saye and Sele (by the family's counting, others disagree).
+She was the first daughter of the house in many centuries to have been given away in the splendid and unusual church, with its twin naves, set next door to the castle.
+The wedding was a fine affair, with her father's regimental band sent over for the occasion.
+HG Wells, in typically modest style, gave them a signed limited-edition set of his own works to date.
 Photographs hang today in the visitors' tea house at Broughton Castle, the present Baron making an appearance as one of two suitably dubious-looking page boys, while Crystal, daughter of Dunne's old friend and one-handed aviator Capt.
 Carden, stands demurely as one of the pretty young bridesmaids.

 Living for much of the time in the castle, the newly-weds soon produced first son Christopher and then daughter Rosemary.
-Their father distilled some of their bedtime stories into two more books and an unpublished manuscript for a third.
+Their father distilled some of their bedtime stories into two more books and an unfinished manuscript for a third.
 As they grew older they would run up to the roof and indulge in daredevil exploits.
 The Dunnes wanted their own permanent family home and built a comfortable town house by the seaside near Bournemouth.
 But the Second World War made the South Coast an unsafe place for children and they never moved in.

 As war loomed, like many others Dunne had fumed at the impotence of the League of Nations to curb Hitler's excesses.
 He circulated a pamphlet suggesting a way forward to peace through a new League of North-West Europe.
 Recognising the cruel reality that Hitler could not be stopped from persecuting German Jewry, he proposed that his newly-formed League should at least compensate them for their financial losses, allowing them to rebuild their lives elsewhere.
 With hindsight, it would certainly have been less disastrous for all concerned than the horrific holocaust and war which in fact followed our Government's inaction.
-Dunne later even suffered unjustified accusations of anti-Semitism, for his choice of one particular phrase had been unusually poor.
+Dunne later even suffered unjustified accusations of anti-Semitism, for his choice of one or two phrase had been unusually poor.
 He was certainly a man of his time, falling prey to many of the popular racial stereotypes of the day and capable of being tactless.
 But it should be emphasised that his chief concern with the German Jews was to rescue them, as best as could be done, from an otherwise unstoppable disaster.
 Any limitations to the rescue were recognitions of the hard reality of the situation and were in no way borne of malice.

 After the war, the ailing Dunne moved with his family to a smaller home in nearby Bloxham.
 Then, after his death, Christopher emigrated to New Zealand where his own family still live.
 Cicely and Rosemary moved to another cottage where they lived out the rest of their lives, hoarding Dunne's personal archive and much other memorabilia.
 Sadly, much of the greatest financial value went missing after a break-in, including jewellery, General Dunne's militaria and Wells' set of books.
 Dunne's grandchild was livid at having to buy back great-grandfather's medals at auction.
 Fortunately, much of what remained looked unappetising and eventually found its way to the Science Museum's archives (see below), where I am currently having a field day.